-Why Is There a Backlash to Smart Cities?An interview with Co-Director of the Penn Institute for Urban Research
+Why Is There a Backlash to Smart Cities?An interview with

 In numerous towns and cities across the globe, there has been resistance to the rollout of technology for so-called smart cities, whether it’s concern around unauthorized collection of data, loss of privacy, opposition to 5G or just general opposition to Big Tech companies being a part of city life.